SvenHerbers/Analysis-Program-Extension-for-XIAM/README.md

 J 10
 ```

-Everything is quite similar to Example 1, except there is only one rotor and quadrupole coupling terms show up.
-Quadrupole coupling terms will be included as fixed parameters in the predictions.
-The Frequency range is now 2GHz to 8 GHz, a complete broadband spectrum.
+Everything works similarly to Example 1, except that there is only one internal rotor and quadrupole coupling terms are now present.
+The quadrupole coupling constants are included as fixed parameters in the prediction and are not controlled by sliders.
+The frequency range is set from 2 GHz to 8 GHz, covering the full broadband experimental spectrum.

 #### Step 2 - APEX Input
 ```